Frequently Asked Questions

 If I want guaranteed admission into the College of Medicine, can I major in any undergraduate program (besides pre-medicine)?

 Yes.
-Pre-medicine is actually an advising track, with many possible majors available.
+Pre-medicine is actually an advising track; it is not a major.

 I heard that the College of Medicine has more than one campus and that if I am admitted, I may be assigned to a campus other than Chicago?